 Performance

-SSD storage, support for Cloudflare CDN, LiteSpeed web server, seven data center locations, outstanding performance and uptime
+SSD storage, support for Cloudflare CDN, LiteSpeed web server, 8 data center locations, outstanding performance and perfect uptime

-SSD storage, Cloudflare CDN, four data center locations, LiteSpeed web server on more expensive plans, outstanding performance and perfect uptime
+SSD storage, support for Cloudflare CDN, 3 data center locations, LiteSpeed web server on more expensive plans, outstanding performance and perfect uptime

 Security